spiritedmedia/erector-set/README.md

 ## Installing SSL Certs

+We need to tell your computer to trust our self-signed SSL certificates.

+This should happen automatically during the installation process, but if something doesn't seem to work, you can do this manually following the instructions below.

+Either way, Firefox requires an additional step to accept certs from the macOS Keychain.

+1. Type `about:config` in the address bar
+2. Search for `security.enterprise_roots.enabled`
+3. Set it to `true`

+[This works in Firefox 63+](https://superuser.com/a/1369035/926865).
+If you are on an older version… update your browser!

+### Manual Installation

-### Installing a Custom Root Certificate
+#### Installing a Custom Root Certificate
 This will tell your computer to trust our self signed certs.

-1. Open the macOS Keychain app
+1. Open the macOS Keychain Access app
 2. Go to File > Import Items…
 3. Select the `ssl/01-certificate-authority/spiritedmediaCA.pem`
 4. Search for `Spirited Media` and double click on the certificate to edit the info